 At Wesleyan, Ricci did research on number theory, with a primary focus on the arithmetic theory of quadratic forms.
 In April 2014 he was chosen as graduate student of the year.
 Since finishing his PhD, he has been working as an assistant professor of mathematics at Daemen College, near Buffalo, N.Y.

-At Daemen, Ricci has worked on a team working to improve retention of students entering with weaker math backgrounds.
-This included reworking a computer science course he teaches adding in engaging current topics including cybersecurity, cryptocurrencies, artificial intelligence and net neutrality.
+At Daemon, Ricci has worked on a team working to improve retention of students entering with weaker math backgrounds.
+This included reworking a computer science course he teaches adding in engaging current topics including cybersecurity, cryptocurrencies, artificial intelligence, and net neutrality.

 by Olivia Drake •

 This summer, students seeking a master’s degree in performance curation from Wesleyan’s Institute for Curatorial Practice in Performance (ICPP) are working on six performing artist case studies funded by the Doris Duke Charitable Foundation.

 On July 16, the ICPP Entrepreneurial Strategies class discussed their first artist — Becca Blackwell, an award-winning trans actor, performer and writer based in New York City.
 Blackwell is working with consultants and mentors at ICPP to develop a strategic framework for the next two to five years of their career.
 Blackwell will also be presenting their work at Wesleyan on October 5.

 Photos of the class are below: (Photos by Richard Marinelli)

 Students Inducted into Honor Society, Present Research at American Society for Biochemistry and Molecular Biology Meeting